bluentity/daobi/README.md

 5. Execute DAObiContract3.retargetVoting() with the address of DaobiVoteContract as an argument.
 6. Deploy DaobiChancellorsSeal.sol using the ethers.deployProxy(kind: 'uups') command
 7. Execute the DaobiChancellorsSeal.setURI() function with the seal NFT URI address as the argument.
-8. Execute the DaobiChancellorsSeal.targetDaobiContractd function with the address of DAObiContract3 as the argument
+8. Execute the DaobiChancellorsSeal.targetDaobiContractd function with the address of DAObiContract3 as the argument.
+9. Execute the DAObiContract3.retargetSeal() function with the Daobi Chancellor Seal contract address as the argument.
-9. Unpause the DAObiContract3 by executing its unpause() function.
+10. Unpause the DAObiContract3 by executing its unpause() function.

-10. Use the DaobiVoteContract.mint() function to add voters
+Once all this is done, use the DaobiVoteContract.mint() function to add voters

+# Rules

+1. Holders of a Daobi Vote Token (DBvt) who have executed the register() function of the Daobi Vote Contract may vote for other registered DBvt holders, by executing the vote() command of that contract.
+2. A DBvt holder may execute the makeClaim() function of the Daobi token contract.
+If his vote total EXCEEDS the current Chancellor, he becomes the new Chancellor.
+3. The Chancellor may mint DAObi tokens (DB) into the liquidity pool or claim their salary as described above.
+4. While the Chancellor cannot directly abdicate, he may de-register by executing the recluse() function of the Daobi Vote Contract.
+This effectively sets his vote total to zero, meaning anyone with at least one vote can successfully claim chancellorship from the Daobi Token Contract.